ensaremirerol/BigAdd/README.md

 } IdentifierKeeper;
 ```

-Keeps all declared Identifiers and its values in Linked List.
+Keeps all declared Identifiers and their values in Linked List.

 #### IdentifierKeeper Functions